senth542002/GitFundamentals/README.txt

 git diff HEAD~1..HEAD //gives the difference between the last but one commit and the current commit

 git log //gets all the commit made

+git checkout <file_name> //fetches the laetst file from the repository

+git reset --hard //resets all the code with the version in the repository

+git reset --soft HEAD~1 //restes the code to the previous version